15 mins read

 Data Analysis and Reporting

-These professionals are also responsible for generating and maintaining all documentation and information regarding BIM-related processes and workflows, including generating reports to track progress and record milestones.
-They are also responsible for analyzing all the data about BIM implementation and utilization across the project and recording lessons learned and improvement areas to enhance the usage in future projects.
+BIM manager responsibilities also include generating and maintaining all documentation and information regarding BIM-related processes and workflows, including the generation of reports to track progress and record milestones.
+They are also responsible for analyzing all the data related to BIM implementation and utilization across the project and recording lessons learned and improvement areas to enhance usage in future projects.

 Key BIM Manager Skills

-As you just learned, BIM managers are in charge of several tasks that require them to have a set of skills and knowledge.
+As you just learned, BIM managers are in charge of several tasks that require a unique set of technical abilities and knowledge.
 If you are looking for a career in the BIM space, you should consider developing the following skills:

-- Leadership/Project Management: As mentioned, these professionals must lead all the BIM initiatives in the organization.
+As we mentioned earlier, these professionals must lead all the BIM initiatives in the organization.
 This requires them to have strong leadership skills to guide and motivate the different teams to learn and implement this methodology into their workflows and to organize and manage resources effectively.

-- Technology: BIM managers must have strong technical proficiency to create and manage models effectively using common tools and technology.
-This includes understanding the benefits and limitations of each tool, spotting issues, guiding team members into using them, implementing best practices for success, and staying updated about any new releases or trends.
+A BIM project manager must have strong technical proficiency to create and manage models effectively using common tools and technology.
+This includes understanding the benefits and limitations of each tool, spotting issues, guiding team members using them, implementing best practices, and staying updated regarding any new releases or trends.

-- Communication: Communication skills are fundamental for this role for two reasons.
-The first one is to be able to efficiently collaborate with the different teams and disciplines and guide them in their BIM journey.
-The second one is to generate reports and communicate critical information in a way that is clear and understandable.
+Communication skills are fundamental for this role for two reasons.
+First of all, they must be able to efficiently collaborate with the different teams and disciplines and guide them in their BIM journey.
+Secondly, they must be capable of generating reports and communicating critical information in a way that is clear and understandable.

-- Problem-Solving: Even the best BIM manager will face challenges during the implementation and utilization of this methodology, including clashes or inconsistencies in the model.
-To resolve these problems quickly and with the least impact on the project, these professionals must possess strong problem-solving skills to develop solutions that will not only solve the issue but benefit the project as a whole.
+Even the most skilled construction BIM manager will face challenges during the implementation and utilization of this technology, including clashes or inconsistencies in the model.
+To resolve these problems quickly and minimize impact on the project, these professionals must possess strong problem-solving skills to develop solutions that will not only solve the issue but benefit the project as a whole.

-- Legal & Compliance: The construction industry is strongly regulated by standards and codes that companies must comply with.
-The situation is no different when working with BIM, and the person in charge of the process should have a deep understanding of relevant regulatory requirements for safety, quality, and environmental care and consider them in all decisions.
+The construction industry is strongly regulated by standards and codes that all companies must comply with.
+The situation is no different when working with BIM, so the person managing the process should have a deep understanding of relevant regulatory requirements for safety, quality, and environmental care and consider them in all decisions.

-- Analytics & Reporting: As mentioned previously, one of the responsibilities of this role is to be able to analyze data and generate insightful reports.
-For this purpose, they must possess a high degree of analytical skills to ensure accuracy and consistency when analyzing and reporting data.
+As we mentioned previously, one of the responsibilities of this role is to analyze data and generate insightful reports.
+For this reason, they must possess a high degree of analytical skills to ensure accuracy and consistency as they review, organize, and report on important information.

 What Challenges Do BIM Managers Face?

-As with any construction role we have covered in this series, BIM managers face many challenges in their daily work.
+As with any construction role, BIM managers face many challenges in their daily work.
 Luckily, these challenges can be overcome with the help of the right technology (more on that later!).
-Let’s explore common challenges below!
+Let’s explore some of these common challenges below.

-- Managing high volumes of data: Construction projects pour data from all places and systems, including different disciplines, software, and systems.
-Managing all this data while maintaining quality and accuracy can be challenging for BIM managers, especially considering models are updated, in some cases, daily.
-To tackle this challenge, they must support themselves with professional construction analytics software that can help automate data management efficiently.
+Construction projects collect data from all places and systems, including different disciplines, software, and systems.
+Managing all this data while maintaining quality and accuracy can be challenging for BIM managers, especially when models are updated continuously.
+To tackle this challenge, they must support themselves with professional construction analytics software that allows them to automate data management efficiently.

-- Resistance to change: The construction industry has a reputation for being resistant to change, especially in older workforce demographics that are used to doing things the traditional way.
-This can make the job of a BIM manager difficult.
-To overcome this challenge, the person in charge needs to be aware of the benefits of building information modeling and explain with use cases how successful BIM projects can be.
+The construction industry has a reputation for being resistant to change, especially in older workforce demographics that are used to doing things in more manual and traditional ways.
+This resistance makes the job of a BIM manager difficult.
+To overcome this challenge, the person in charge needs to be fully aware of the benefits of building information modeling and explain with use cases how successful BIM projects can be.

-- Training and deployment: Paired with the innate resistance to change, it can become challenging to train employees and management about using BIM, mainly because the methodology can be used in many ways depending on the role within the construction company.
-Again, getting the support of professional collaboration software can make a significant difference in the success of training instances.
+Paired with the innate resistance to change, it can become challenging to train employees and management to use BIM effectively, since the methodology can be used in many ways depending on the specific role within the project team or construction company.
+Again, the support of professional collaboration software can make a significant difference in the success of training instances.

-- Standardization: Implementing standardized BIM processes helps to ensure consistency, efficiency, and collaboration across disciplines and teams.
-However, sometimes standardization becomes challenging to specific project requirements and constraints like client requirements or unique design features, which can lead to issues in productivity.
-BIM managers must be able to develop flexible frameworks that can be adapted in consideration of project needs.
+Implementing standardized BIM processes helps to ensure consistency, efficiency, and collaboration across disciplines and teams.
+However, standardization also becomes challenging when specific client requirements, project constraints, or unique design features lead to issues in productivity and consistency.
+BIM managers must be able to develop flexible frameworks that can be adapted based on project needs.

 What Kind of Software Do BIM Managers Use?

 To solve some of the challenges mentioned above, BIM managers support themselves with various software and technologies.
 BIM software facilitates communication, improves quality while reducing costs, and allows for faster project delivery.
-The most common ones are:
+The most common types of BIM software include:

 BIM Authoring Software